razvand13/YelpCamp/README.md

 # Description
 This is a Web Development project part of the online course [The Web Developer Bootcamp 2023](https://www.udemy.com/course/the-web-developer-bootcamp/).
-It is a means of presenting knowledge of HTML, CSS, JavaScript, alongside frameworks and add-ons like Bootstrap, MongoDB, Mongoose, EJS, Express etc.
+It is a means of presenting knowledge of HTML, CSS, JavaScript, alongside frameworks, libraries and add-ons like Bootstrap, MongoDB, Mongoose, EJS, Express etc.

 # How to run it